jasonwei20/jasonwei20.github.io/_pages/research.md

 {% include base_path %}

 My research is in the areas of deep learning and computer vision, with a focus on analysis of histopathology images of gastrointestinal diseases and lung cancer.
-I am advised by [Saeed Hassanpour](https://www.hassanpourlab.com/) at Dartmouth College.
+I am advised by <a href="https://www.hassanpourlab.com/" style="color:navy" target="_blank">Saeed Hassanpour</a>.

-Publications
+Papers
 ------
 **Finding a Needle in the Haystack: Attention-Based Classification of High Resolution Microscopy Images**
 Naofumi Tomita, Behnaz Abdollahi, **Jason Wei**, Bing Ren, Arief Suriawinata, Saeed Hassanpour